decipheremory/wintersad/README.md

 # Chimera Header Web UI

 Chimera Header Web UI is a NPM module that providing a federated/standardized data driven header for the Chimera application suite.
+The module currently only supports React based applications.
+Future milestones may support other UI framework such as AngularJS.
+Currently the header UI/UX was designed with heavy influence upon adopting Google's Materialized Designs specs (https://www.google.com/design/spec/material-design/introduction.html).
+Components such as the App Tray and Contextual Search are driven by the data provided by the backend API.
+The data is governed by your user token (e.g. user_dn) and is restricted to what you are allowed access to.

 The module is currently published to a private NPM server at https://npm.363-283.io.